-Welcome – here we’ll be linking you to shiurim from the Likutey Moharan and Likutey Halakhos that are especially pertinent to women.
+Welcome – here we’ll be linking you to shiurim that are especially pertinent to women.

-In his teaching “Mitzvah gedolah l’hiyos b’simcha tamid – it’s a great commandment to always be happy” (Torah 24 of Likutey Moharan 2 Tinyana) Rebbe Nachman explains some of the vital connections between physical and spiritual health.
+In his teaching “Mitzvah gedolah l’hiyos b’simcha tamid – it’s a great commandment to always be happy” (Torah 24 of Likutey Moharan 2) Rebbe Nachman explains some of the vital connections between physical and spiritual health.

 Right in the middle of Pesach cleaning we’re invited by the Creator of the Universe to forget about the cabinets and crumbs for a while and go for a pleasant walk in the great outdoors (remember what that is?).
 And so we interrupt our pursuit of breakfast cereal hidden in the weirdest places to search, Continue Reading »